US STOCKS-Wall Street set for weekly gain, boosted by growth stocks | Business

 US STOCKS-Wall Street set for weekly gain, boosted by growth stocks

-Wall Street's main indexes rose on Friday and were set to snap a three-week losing streak, as investors piled into technology and high-growth stocks ahead of key U.S. inflation data next week.
-The gains came on the back of a sharp sell-off beginning in mid-August that was triggered by concerns about the impact of tighter monetary policies and signs of an economic slowdown in Europe and China.
+Wall Street's main indexes extended gains on Friday afternoon and were set to snap a three-week losing streak, as investors piled into technology and high-growth stocks ahead of key U.S. inflation data next week.
+The gains came on the back of a sharp sell-off beginning in mid-August triggered by concerns about the impact of tighter monetary policies and signs of an economic slowdown in Europe and China.

 - Country: